XwK-P/MFG-CNN/README.md

 [[Paper Link](https://arxiv.org/abs/1806.09766)]

 ## Usage
 The proposed MFG-CNN are implemented in Python using Pytorch.
 It can be trainied following details in the paper.

+## Dataset
+The dataset (including computed `BSE`, `LPT` and `LP`) will be released as soon as ethics approvals are obtatined.

 ## Citing
 If you use this code in your research, please consider citing